2.1 STATEMENT OF COMPLIANCE AND BASIS FOR PREPARATION AND PRESENTATION OF FINANCIAL STATEMENTS

 If the Company enters into transactions whereby it transfers assets recognised on its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.

-Financial liabilities
+(ii) Financial liabilities

 A financial liability is derecognised when the obligation in respect of the liability is discharged, cancelled or expires.
 The difference between the carrying value of the financial liability and the consideration paid is recognised in Statement of profit and loss.

-e) Offsetting
+g) Offsetting

 Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company currently has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

-f) Impairment of financial instruments
+h) Impairment of financial assets

 In accordance with Ind AS 109, the Company uses ‘Expected Credit Loss’ model (ECL), for evaluating impairment of financial assets other than those measured at Fair value through profit and loss.

 For all other financial assets, the Company recognizes lifetime expected credit losses (ECL) based on the months past due when there has been a significant increase in credit risk since initial recognition and when the financial asset is credit impaired.
 Financial assets where no significant increase in credit risk has been observed are considered to be in ‘stage 1’ and for which no ECL is recognized.
 Financial assets where there has been significant increase in credit risk are considered to be in ‘stage 2’ and those which are in default or for which there is an objective evidence of impairment are considered to be in ‘stage 3’.
-Lifetime ECL is recognized for stage 2 and stage 3 financial assets
+Lifetime ECL is recognized for stage 2 and stage 3 financial assets.

 In the event of a significant increase in credit risk, allowance (or provision) is required for ECL towards all possible default events over the expected life of the financial instrument (‘lifetime ECL’).

 Financial assets (and the related impairment loss allowances) are written off either partially or in their entirety, when there is no realistic prospect of recovery and the company has stopped pursuing the recovery.
-If the amount to be written off is greater than the accumulated loss allowance, the difference is first treated as an addition to the allowancethat is then applied against the gross carrying amount.
+If the amount to be written off is greater than the accumulated loss allowance, the difference is first treated as an addition to the allowance that is then applied against the gross carrying amount.
 Any subsequent recoveries are credited to impairment on financial instruments in statement of profit and loss.

 Without significant increase in credit risk since initial recognition (stage 1)

 No ECL allowance is recognized for stage 1 financial asset as based on company’s assessment there is no significant increase in credit risk.
-The Company has ascertained default possibilities on past behavioral trendsand other performance indicators.
+The Company has ascertained default possibilities on past behavioral trends and other performance indicators.

 Significant increase in credit risk (stage 2)